chronot1995/cl-ssm-demo/README.md

 This will demo Source Specific Multicast (SSM) on Cumulus Linux

-OPTIONAL 1.
-First, create a "Cumulus In the Cloud" Reference Topology within Cumulus Air if you're building this demo from scratch.
+1. First, create a "Cumulus In the Cloud" Reference Topology within Cumulus Air if you're building this demo from scratch.
 We will be presenting this demo using a subset of the overall cldemo2 topology.

-OPTIONAL 2.
-Next, copy the gitlab repo unto the oob-mgmt-server:
+2. Next, copy the gitlab repo unto the oob-mgmt-server:

    ```
    git clone https://gitlab.com/nvidia-networking/systems-engineering/poc-support/source-specific-multicast-demo